• NIAS and Unlisted Substances: Practical Strategies for EU and FDA Food Contact Compliance

 Connect with the expert via discussion forum to clarify technical questions

-NIAS compliance in food contact materials is no longer a documentation exercise.
 For experienced professionals, the real challenge lies in identifying, prioritizing, and justifying unknown and unlisted substances under incomplete data conditions, while aligning simultaneously with EU and FDA expectations.
 Reactive NIAS handling leads to repeated testing, regulatory pushback, and delayed approvals.

 This advanced training focuses on how NIAS risk is managed in practice, not how regulations are written.
 Participants will examine how EU Regulation 10/2011, EFSA guidance, FDA Food Contact Notifications, and Threshold of Regulation principles are applied when analytical certainty is limited.
 The session emphasizes chemistry-driven prediction, risk-based prioritization, and exposure-based decision logic, rather than exhaustive but inefficient screening.
 Key topics include Cramer Classification application limits, exposure assessment assumptions, extractables and leachables (E&L) study design, migration modeling, and strategic pathway selection when data gaps exist.
 Strong attention is given to supply chain control, polymer processing effects, and dossier structure, all of which influence how NIAS arguments hold up during review.

-This training is designed for professionals responsible for food contact compliance who need robust, defensible NIAS strategies that integrate into product development, reduce regulatory uncertainty, and support global market access across EU and FDA frameworks
+This training is designed for professionals responsible for food contact compliance who need robust, defensible NIAS strategies that integrate into product development, reduce regulatory uncertainty, and support global market access across EU and FDA frameworks.

 If you are responsible for NIAS decisions, this training helps you replace reactive testing with structured, defensible strategy across EU and FDA frameworks: